-This week we want to provide information on how someone caught in the Sandwich Generation can help organize the multitude of tasks that face them.
+This week we want to provide information on how someone caught in Sandwich Generation overwhelm can help organize the multitude of tasks that face them.

 Before we go any further, let me just say how inspiring it is to see people take on all these challenges.
 The tremendous amount of love these sandwich generation families show to each other is incredible.
 There really should be a national holiday to salute these caregivers!